 After the labiaplasty procedure, patients are generally able to return home, though we recommend a family member or loved one be available for assistance.
 As with any surgery, patients can expect minor swelling or bruising, but these symptoms should resolve over time.
 Over-the-counter medication can usually help manage any discomfort that may be experienced initially, and most patients are able to return to their normal daily activities within two to three days.
 Any physical activity (including intercourse), however, should be avoided for at least four to six weeks while the body fully heals.

-Ultimately, women often report a significant improvement in overall quality of life after labiaplasty, noting that they feel more comfortable and confident in situations that would previously have been physically and/or psychologically problematic.
+Once the labia has been recontoured, the results of the procedure typically last for a lifetime.
+The natural aging process will continue, but the outcome should remain stable over time provided that patients do not experience a future pregnancy.
+Ultimately, women often report a significant improvement in their overall quality of life after labiaplasty, noting that they feel more comfortable and confident in situations that would previously have been physically and/or psychologically problematic.

-If you would like more information about labiaplasty and/or the FemTouch™ laser, or if you wish to schedule a consultation with Dr. McCormack, please contact McCormack Plastic Surgery today.
+If you would like more information about labiaplasty, or if you wish to schedule a consultation with Dr. McCormack, please contact McCormack Plastic Surgery today.